‘Coco’: Disney-Pixar’s Darkest, Most Beautiful Movie Yet

 Some of the darkest ideas ever to manifest in a Disney-Pixar film take center stage in Coco, a movie that magically doubles as the studio’s most colorful, vibrant adventure yet.

 The animation powerhouse’s 19th film brims with Pixar’s signature melancholy, imagination, and breathtaking visual invention.
-It’s also the first to star a protagonist of color, a charmingly gutsy Mexican boy named Miguel, and voiced by a majority Latin cast.
+It’s also the first to star a protagonist of color, a charmingly gutsy Mexican boy named Miguel, and voiced by a majority Latinx cast.

-It isn’t the first animated children’s movie of the last few years to do so, or to base its story on the Mexican traditions of Día de los Muertos (2014’s Book of Life beat it to the punch), but its heartfelt message about remembrance, its neon-colored whimsy, and its commitment to meticulously-researched cultural authenticity make it one of the best this year.
+It isn’t the first animated children’s movie of the last few years to do so, or to base its story on the Mexican traditions of Día de los Muertos (2014’s Book of Life beat it to the punch), but its heartfelt message about remembrance, its neon-colored whimsy, and its commitment to meticulously researched cultural authenticity make it one of the best this year—not to mention one of glaringly few instances of Hollywood representation that doesn’t require Mexican-Americans to cringe, settle for scraps, or turn a blind eye to tone-deaf stereotypes.

-The brilliance of this film does not come without caveats, however.
-Yes, there are startlingly frank ideas about death and loss detonating quietly in the midst of Coco’s slapstick, but the way it builds to an emotional swell triggering the waterworks is perhaps a bit too familiar to Pixar fans.

-A bit too much of Coco’s story, in fact, relies on what Pixar is already known for.
-Certain through lines feel a bit copy and pasted, hitting recognizable beats that veer on predictability, which is a shame.
-Part of what makes Pixar’s best films classics is their originality.
+It does come with caveats, however.
+There are startlingly frank ideas about death and loss detonating quietly in the midst of Coco’s slapstick, building to an emotional swell that triggers waterworks in that surefire Pixar way.
+But a bit too much of Coco’s story, in fact, relies on what Pixar is already known for.
+Certain through lines feel a bit copy-paste, hitting recognizable beats that veer on predictability.
+For a film that is otherwise groundbreaking, that’s a shame.

 A hero is barred by society from pursuing their dream but, through the power of belief, self-actualization—and a healthy dose of Magic Feather Syndrome—they overcome.
 In this case our hero is 12-year-old Miguel (Anthony Gonzalez, stellar in his feature debut), whose family has weathered a generations-long ban on music.
 That means no playing instruments, singing, or even associating with musicians.
 It’s weird.
 And a tough break for Miguel, whose greatest aspiration is, naturally, to take the stage and sing like his musical hero Ernesto de la Cruz (Benjamin Bratt), the “greatest musician of all time” who was smushed to death by a giant bell years ago.